TBD54566975/known-customer-credential/README.md

 KCC (Known Customer Credential) is a [VC (Verifiable Credential)](https://www.w3.org/TR/vc-data-model-2.0/) which is intended to be utilized by a retail customer as proof of an actively compliant KYC verification.

 ## Known Customer Credential Schema
-The json schema for the KCC can be found here: [Link to KCC Schema](kcc-schema.json).
+The json schema for the KCC can be found here: [KCC Schema](kcc-schema.json).
 This schema defines the structure and requirements for a Known Customer Credential, ensuring all necessary information is included and correctly formatted.

 ## Know Your Customer Background
 In the financial industry, KYC (Know Your Customer) is term used to describe a set of policies, procedures, and processes that financial institutions use to determine the true identity of a customer, and assess the on-going risk that a customer poses to an organization during the life-time of a customer relationship.
 KYC typically encompasses: